microbit-sam/microbit-docs/docs/ble/dfu-service.md

 This Bluetooth Low Energy (BLE) service is a standard part of the standard bluetooth profile for the micro:bit.
 It is a passive service, that can operate transparently in the background as your main program is running.
 This sevrice provides a well defined mechanism through which an attached Bluetooth master device can request the micro:bit enter the Nordic
 Firmware Over The Air (FOTA) bootloader.
 It provides this data to any attached Bluetooth master device.
-You do not need to explicity address and API on the service to acheive this.
+You do not need to explicity address and API on the service to achieve this.

 ## Enabling the Service